NoahdoRegoUO/python-file-converter/README.md

 to the "input" folder, ask you to select your desired conversions (example: MOV -> GIF), and create the resulting files in the
 "output" folder.

+The program is built with the ffmpeg-python library, which allows the use of FFmpeg commands.
 The program is currently a WIP, and version 0.1.0 is yet to release.